-- To configure a publisher, define a <data\writer> profile with attribute profile\name=topic\name, where topic\name is the name of the topic before mangling, i.e., the topic name used to create the publisher.
-If such profile is not defined, rmw\fastrtps attempts to load the <data\writer> profile with attribute is\default\profile="true". - To configure a subscriber, define a <data\reader> profile with attribute profile\name=topic\name, where topic\name is the name of the topic before mangling.
-If such profile is not defined, rmw\fastrtps attempts to load the <data\reader> profile with attribute is\default\profile="true".
+- To configure a publisher, define a <data_writer> profile with attribute profile_name=topic_name, where topic_name is the name of the topic prepended by the node namespace (which defaults to "" if not specified), i.e. the node's namespace followed by topic name used to create the publisher.
+Mind that topic names always start with / (it is added when creating the topic if not present), and that namespace and topic name are always separated by one /.
+If such profile is not defined, rmw_fastrtps attempts to load the <data_writer> profile with attribute is_default_profile="true". - To configure a subscriber, define a <data_reader> profile with attribute profile_name=topic_name, where topic_name is the name of the topic prepended by the node namespace (which defaults to "" if not specified), i.e. the node's namespace followed by topic name used to create the subscriber.
+Mind that topic names always start with / (it is added when creating the topic if not present), and that namespace and topic name are always separated by one /.
+If such profile is not defined, rmw_fastrtps attempts to load the <data_reader> profile with attribute is_default_profile="true".